spryker/spryker-shop-core/Bundles/WishlistPage/src/SprykerShop/Yves/WishlistPage/Theme/default/components/molecules/wishlist-overview-table/README.md

-Displays a list of wishlists as table which includes wishlist name, number of items in wishlist, date of creation and action links.
+Displays a list of wishlists as a table which includes wishlist name, number of items in the wishlist, date of creation, and action links.